 The core of the insurgency is still the Taliban movement centered around Mullah Umar.
 Mullah Umar and many of his top advisers from their time in power remain at large and are trying to run a "shadow government," from their safehaven in Pakistan.
-They are believed to be in and around the city of Quetta, according to Afghan officials, thus accounting for the term usually applied to Umar and his aides: "Quetta Shura" or, by some, the "Qandahari clique."
-The latter term reflects their origins and the purported prime target of their operations-the recapture, as a first step, of the former Taliban stronghold of Qandahar.
-Some believe that Umar and his inner circle blame their past association with Al Qaeda for their loss of power and want to distance the Taliban movement from Al Qaeda.
-Others see continuing close association that is likely to continue were the Taliban movement to return to power in Afghanistan.
+They are believed to be in and around the city of Quetta, according to Afghan officials, thus accounting for the term usually applied to Umar and his aides: "Quetta Shura Taliban" (QST).
+According to Gen. McChrystal, the prime near term target of their operations is to recapture Qandahar city, the former Taliban stronghold of Qandahar.
+Some believe that Umar and his inner circle blame their past association with Al Qaeda for their loss of power and want to distance themselves from Al Qaeda, but others see continuing close association that is likely to continue were the Taliban movement to return to power in Afghanistan.
+Karzai has said he is open to potential talks to reconcile Umar and reportedly might recommend that the U.N.
+Security Council remove Umar and/or his subordinates from the list of terrorism designees set up under U.N.
+Security Council Resolution 1267.
+U.S. officials say Umar is too close to Al Qaeda and should not qualify for reconciliation.